-I’d like to address a problem I have with the sport of rock climbing in Australia, specifically in the shit state of affairs that exists within our usage of climbing commands.
+I’d like to address a problem I have with the sport of rock climbing in Australia, specifically in the poor state of affairs that exists within our usage of climbing commands.

 Standards are pretty low across the board, for reasons which I’ll get to later.
 There are several distinct problems and idiosyncrasies which I don’t entirely agree with, however some of the usual suspects are: